-Cool Californian Leo Barnes knows how to turn up the heat if his homemade rocket stove is anything to go by.
+Cool Californian Leo Barnes knows a thing or two about camping and cooking if his homemade rocket stove is anything to go by.
 Here, he shares his recipe for a DIY rocket stove for camping and outdoor adventures.

 We’ve put some great wood-burning stoves through their paces and can recommend the best, but there’s a low-tech, cheap alternative too.
 Using just tin cans and some soil or perlite, you can make your own rocket stove.